 Now.
 Down to business.
 Like the NZ Army used to tell us, “A master has mastered the basics”.
 The following are the 3 majors you need to master in the speaking business.
 I’ve linked the first two to more specific blogs however this article is going to focus on the key point of getting bookings themselves.

-- Improve Every Single Time (Qualities of a great Youth Speaker)
+- Continual Improvement (Qualities of a great Youth Speaker)

 With bookings, you have chances to improve your message and speaking.
 You naturally become better, however without them you’re stuck.
 So, even though it seems back to front I’ve found new youth speakers grasp the concepts a lot better when starting with this one first.
 Get Regular Bookings: